pstyp/fortuneteller/README.md

 ![int](https://github.com/pstyp/images/blob/master/service1_int.png)

-Despite my efforts, I have not been able to find any bugs.
-However, it is important to mention that my application was rather simplistic.
+Despite my efforts, I have not been able to find any major bugs, which does not necessarily there are not any.
+The only error I noticed occurs when I leave the application on for a long time.
+It is a so-called 'OperationalError' which disappears if I refresh the application.
+However, it is important to mention that my application was rather simplistic which means that there are not many opportunities for bugs.
 Given more time, I would spend more time looking for any potential bugs.

 ## Front-End Design